You read Part I, you have your bin, now what?

 Mix the wet coir with 1 cup of finished compost or decayed leaf litter from beneath shrubs.
 You could also use worm castings from a working bin.
 Special note: No pine straw, what is visible in the photo are actually the stem component of the compound leaf structure on honey locust trees.

 Add crushed eggshells.
 This is super important.
 It keeps the ph balance correct and provides fine bits of grit for the worms to use as teeth in their gizzard.
 Smaller bits are better but you are not powdering it.
 Just crush up dry eggshells with your hands and add to the mix.

 Mix in the prepackaged shredded newspaper mix.
 Note that the mix had more than just newsprint but also cardboard and office paper.
-I will talk about this more in the next post where I give you an alternate method of creating the bedding mix, but for now take note that the variety is beneficial.
-When this is throughly mixed it is time to check the moisture content.
+I will talk about this more in the next post where I give you an alternate method of creating the bedding mix, but for now, take note that the variety is beneficial.
+When this is thoroughly mixed it is time to check the moisture content.
 The bedding should be moist but you should not be able to squeeze excess water from a handful.
-It should feel like a wrung out sponge.
+It should feel like a wrung-out sponge.
 Too wet and the worms will drown.
 Too dry and the worms will be unhappy or even dehydrate.

 Add your bedding mix to the tray.

 The bedding should be several inches deep and cover the bottom of the tray.

 Place 2 handfuls (about 2 cups) of food scraps in one corner.
 The more squishy and yucky the food, the more the worms will like it.
 Freezing and thawing the scraps will help break them down.